max-models/slides/109-ijs-2024/README.md

 I'm always happy to speak in front of a more local crowd, local to me, that is, because then I don't have to explain my name as thoroughly.
 But just in case you are unfamiliar with Chinese names, this is the graphic I use to explain mine.
 Also, I have been on BlueSky since mid-2023 and all of a sudden in the past 3 weeks or so, it just exploded.
 So might as well put my link up here, I guess?

 I do have a day job, because I need to pay my bills and feed myself.
 And the organisation who is paying my CPF at the moment is the Interledger Foundation, which is a non-profit headquartered in the US.
-And we are trying to build out an inter-network for the various payment networks that exist in the world today, so that we can live in a world where sending a payment can be as straightforward as sending an email.
+And we are trying to connect all the various payment networks that exist in the world today, so that we can live in a world where sending a payment can be as straightforward as sending an email.
 That's about all I'm going to say about my day-job, but if that sounded interesting to you, feel free to come chat with me about payments.
 Or even better, come chat with me about CSS.

 ## On the history of extending browser functionality